-Parameter Description -image image_name Specify the name of the image that you want to delete from a series.
+Parameter Description -series series_name Specify the name of the series from which you want to delete an image. -image image_name Specify the name of the image that you want to delete from a series.

 The following command deletes an image called PRODIMAGEV0 from a series called PRODDBSERIES: